paulvantuyl/paulvantuyl.github.io/README.md

 - Any of the apple-touch-icon* files
 - favicon.ico

-I would be flattered if you wanted to use any of HTML/CSS/LESS.
+I would be flattered if you wanted to repurpose my theme for your own site.
 Give me some link back love if you do...

-## Credits

-Props to [Bootstrap](https://github.com/twbs/bootstrap "Bootstrap"), whose framework has been put to good use in this project.